AML Firmwide Risk Assessment Case Study: AEF61-12E6A-58B81

 2024-02-20

-In March 2022, the Anti-Money Laundering (AML) Proactive Team from the Solicitors Regulation Authority (SRA) undertook a desk-based AML review at the law firm to assess its compliance against the MLRs 2017.
-The law firm had been undertaking in-scope work since 2010.
+In March 2022, the SRA's Anti-Money Laundering (AML) Proactive Team conducted a desk-based AML review at the law firm to assess its compliance with the MLRs 2017.
+The firm had been involved in relevant activities since 2010.
+It was determined that the law firm did not have a compliant firm-wide risk assessment (FWRA) or policies, control, and procedures (PCPs) in place.